How Debt Relief Programs Work

 Improved Credit Score Recovery

-While enrolling in a debt settlement program may initially impact credit scores, successfully completing the program can lead to improved credit score recovery over time.
+While enrolling in a debt settlement program may initially impact credit scores, completing the program can lead to improved credit score recovery over time.

 Cons of Debt Settlement Programs